 The Rule of Law

-The importance of laws, whether they are those that govern the class, the school, or the country, is consistently reinforced at Cranborne Primary.
+The importance of laws, whether they are those that govern the class, the school, or the country, is consistently reinforced at Cranborne.
 Pupils are taught from an early age the rules of the school.
-These are our School Charter, Playground Rules and Safety Rules.
+These are our individual Class Charters, Playground Rules and Safety Rules.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Each year the children decide upon their own class rules with their new teachers and the rights associated with these.
+Each year, the children decide upon their own class rules with their new teachers and the rights associated with these.
 These charters are then written up and signed by each member of the team.
 Expectations for staff and students are reinforced regularly as well as opportunities to praise positive choices.
 Pupils modelling behaviour consistent with the school’s high expectation are regularly recognised and used as role models for others.
 Opportunities are provided regularly for children and staff to participate or spectate in sporting activities which represent good examples of fairness, rules and etiquette in sport.
 Extra-curricular clubs emphasise why rules and boundaries are necessary to ensure safety for all, in and out of our school.

 Tolerance of those of Different Faiths and Beliefs

 Cranborne Primary is a diverse school.
-We actively promote diversity through our celebrations of different faiths and cultures.
-Religious Education lessons and PSHCE lessons reinforce messages of tolerance and respect for others.
+We actively promote diversity through our celebrations of different faiths, cultures and beliefs.
+Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
-During these lessons children have the opportunity to visit places of worship that are important to different faiths.
-Members of different faiths and religions within our school family are encouraged to share their knowledge to enhance learning.
-We also welcome theatre groups who promote messages of equality and underline spiritual, moral, social and cultural values of groups of people around the world and within Britain.
-Resources in classrooms are regularly audited to ensure they reflect our multi-cultural society and stereotypes are challenged.
+During these lessons children have the opportunity to visit places of worship that are important to different faith communities.
+Members of different faiths and religions within our school family are encouraged to share their knowledge to enhance understanding of others around our local community.
+Our Jigsaw PSHE scheme allows children to talk openly about their understanding of others and ensures stereotypes are challenged.